Ryuanxue/FIPA/examples/mavlink-server/READEME.md

 ## Annotation Strategy

 - Sensitive sources: Data from internet.
-- Annotation method: Annotated using FlowCheck's API, `FC_TAINT_WORLD`.
+- Annotation method: Annotated using FlowCheck's API, `FC_TAINT_WORD`.
 For details, refer to the patch file `diff.patch` in the `source_code` directory.

 ## Preprocessing Steps